 We will consider complaints made outside of term time to have been received on the first school day after the holiday period.

 1.7 Scope of this Complaints Procedure

-This procedure covers all complaints about any provision of community facilities or services by <School Name>, other than complaints that are dealt with under other statutory procedures, including those listed below.
+This procedure covers all complaints about any provision of community facilities or services by Boxgrove Primary School, other than complaints that are dealt with under other statutory procedures, including those listed below.